pdjonov/vec3.net/Content/posts/2025-09-04-building-content-parameter-packs-and-their-c-sharp-code-generators.md

 }
 ```

-The base `SerializableArgsRecord` class has a `Serialize` function that writes out its contents.
-This method will be overridden and written automatically by the code generator.
-It also has a constructor which can be used to deserialize the written values and, again, derived classes will have this written for them by the code generator.
+The base `SerializableArgsRecord` class has a `Serialize` function that writes out its contents and a constructor which can be used to deserialize the written values.
+These would be really tedious to write by hand, so they're written by a code generator instead.

-The `BuildArgs` class is the root of content identity and the stepping-off point into the build system itself (`BuilderVersion` and `CreateBuilder`, respectively).
+The `BuildArgs` class is the root of content identity and the stepping-off point into the build system itself.
+Its `BuilderVersion` and `CreateBuilder` members are what link it to that system, while _identity_ (at least in the current design) is driven by computing a hash of the serialized properties.

 # Implementation

-One way to meet the design requirements would be simply to do it by hand.
-That means lots of careful code reviews.
-It also means occasionally letting a bug slip through and dealing with _very_ gnarly bugs as a consequence (especially if those bugs lead to corruption in the dependency cache).

-However, the requirements actually map onto very simple algorithmic checks which could be automated if only it was possible to inject code into the middle of the compilation process.
-And it is, in fact, possible to do just that.

-The C# compiler supports plugins which come in two flavors:
+So, there are custom requirements that need to be imposed on parameter packs _and_ there's code to be generated.
+Both of these things require a description of the code's structure and semantics which is difficult to produce without effectively being the C# compiler.
+Fortunately, it's possible to be the next-best thing - being _in_ the C# compiler, which supports _plugins_ that can easily interact with the compiler's representation of the code _and its semantics_.
+There are two major categories of plugin:

-* Analyzers, which can impose additional restrictions on code structure, reporting not only warnings but even hard errors.
+* Code _analyzers_, which can impose additional restrictions on code structure, reporting not only warnings but even hard errors.
-* Code generators, which can do everything that analyzers do _and also_ produce additional code which becomes part of the compilation.
+* Code _generators_, which can do everything that analyzers do _in addition to_ also generating additional code which subsequently becomes part of the very same compilation.

-And they aren't very difficult to write.
+And they aren't actually all that hard to write.

 ## Setting up a compiler plugin project